anisyanikenayu/databel-customer-churn-analysis/README.md

-# Customer Churn Rate & Recommendation
+## Customer Churn Rate & Recommendation
-## The goal of this project is to identify customer segments at risk of churning in the future, which will assist the marketing team in developing effective marketing strategies.
+Table of Content:
+- Project Background
+- Executive Summary
+- Insights Deep-Dive
+    - Sales Trends and Growth Rates
+- Recommendations
+- Assumptions and Caveats

+## Project Background
 Databel is a fictional telecommunications company that has been operating in the industry for a long time.
 Currently, Databel has approximately 6,687 customers.
 As a company focused on telecommunications services, Databel provides a variety of products and services designed to meet customer communication needs.
+I was working as data analyst to assist their marketing team to overview churned customer in order to make effective marketing strategies

-## Insight Summary
+## Executive Summary

+## Insights Deep-Dive
+#
 In order to generate a high-risk customer churn, we focused in this following metrics key:
 - Churn Rate: The percentage of people left to subscribes Databel.